 This also leads to more storytelling; while you might not feel the impact of losing a city if they’re all the same, when Barbarians sack your science center, you’ll remember it.

 Civilization also has fantastic educational value.
 You might learn about the printing press in school, but when your civilization invents it and launches into a golden age of learning, you’ll understand just how vital it was.

 Civilization 6 is due out in October for PC, so I have at least a few more months of sleep before I get to play it.
 Hopefully this time I can stop Gandhi from nuking me.
 (If you don't know what I'm talking about, you haven't played enough Civ.)

 Play Great Games, Then Design Your Own

 Weeks after getting home from E3, I’m still excited about the games and ideas that were on display.
 From refreshed versions of old standby games to amazing new stories and gameplay, the show lived up to the vision I had of it growing up.
 If this small sample is anything to judge by, this is going to be a fantastic year for games.
-View our game design camps >
+View our video game summer camps >

 When designers, artists, and programmers come together, they create truly inspiring stuff.
 These days, games aren't only made by large teams, but also by small groups of dedicated people—Cuphead's development team started with two brothers!